xanthics/PoE_Weighted_Search/README.md

+This project works best in conjunction with [PoB-Item-Tester](https://github.com/VolatilePulse/PoB-Item-Tester)

 The web based version of this is hosted at [https://xanthics.github.io/PoE_Weighted_Search/](https://xanthics.github.io/PoE_Weighted_Search/)

 A collection of files for generating pathofexile.com/trade queries for jewels and statsticks